-When a method returns asynError it should put an error message into errorMessage via a call to: errorMessage epicsSnprintf(pasynUser->errorMessage,pasynUser->errorMessageSize, " <format>",)</format> errorMessageSize The size of errorMessage.
-The user can not change this value. timeout The number of seconds before timeout for I/O requests.
+When a method returns asynError it should put an error message into errorMessage via a call to: epicsSnprintf(pasynUser->errorMessage,pasynUser->errorMessageSize, " <format>",)</format> The error message should not end with (nor contain) a newline character sequence (e.g. \n).
+It is up to user code to decide whether and how to display the error message.
+Keeping newlines out of the error message make it easy for user code to embed the error message in another message or output format.
+The size of errorMessage.
+The user can not change this value.
+The number of seconds before timeout for I/O requests.
 This is set by the user and can be changed between calls to a driver.
 If a call to a low level driver results in the driver making many I/O requests this is the time for each I/O request.
-The meaning is as follows: > 0.0 Wait for up to timeout seconds for the I/O to complete = 0.0 Peform any I/O that can be done without blocking.
-Return timeout error if no I/O can be done without blocking. < 0.0 Infinite timeout.
-Wait forever for I/O to complete. userPvt For use by the user.
-The user should set this immediately after the call to pasynManager->createAsynUser.
-If this is changed while asynUser is queued, the results are undefined, e.g. it could cause a crash. userData Also for use by the user.
+The meaning is as follows: 0.0 Wait for up to timeout seconds for the I/O to complete = 0.0 Peform any I/O that can be done without blocking.
+Return timeout error if no I/O can be done without blocking.